-- How to increase productivity with proper artwork preparation.
+- How to increase productivity with proper preparation.

 - How to use the correct ink viscosity.

-You will need to learn things like which mesh counts and inks to use in order for your equipment to operate efficiently.
-There are many other aspects of it to learn as well.
+You will also need to learn things like which mesh counts and inks to use in order for your equipment to operate efficiently, in addition to many other aspects.

 The business of screen printing will be greatly impacted depending on your target demographics.